SalmaElmahdy/DRF_eCommerce/README.md

-# Project Title
+# DRF_eCommerce

 Django REST API with Authentication, CRUD Operations, and Swagger Documentation

 ## Project Description

 This project is a Django REST Framework-based API that provides authentication functionality, CRUD operations for expenses, and comprehensive Swagger documentation.
-It is designed to serve as a robust backend for expense tracking applications, allowing users to register, sign in, verify their accounts, manage expenses, and access detailed API documentation.
+It is designed to serve as a robust backend, allowing users to register, sign in, verify their accounts, manage expenses, and access detailed API documentation.

 The project utilizes Django REST Framework's GenericAPIView to handle user registration, sign-in, and account verification.
 It also employs generics such as RetrieveUpdateDestroyAPIView and ListCreateAPIView to facilitate CRUD operations for expenses.
 Authentication is implemented using `rest_framework_simplejwt` tokens, providing secure access to API endpoints.